aserg-ufmg/micro-bookstore/README.md

 This repository contains a simple example of a virtual bookstore implemented using a **microservices architecture**.
-The example was designed for use in a hands-on class about microservices, which can, for example, take place after studying
+The example was designed for use in a hands-on class about microservices, which can, for example, take place after covering
 [Chapter 7](https://softengbook.org/chapter7) of the book [Software Engineering: A Modern Approach](https://softengbook.org).

-The goal of the class is to give students a first contact with microservices and with technologies commonly used in this type of architecture, such as Node.js, REST, gRPC, and Docker.
+The goal of the class is to give the students a first contact with microservices and with technologies commonly used in this type of architecture, such as Node.js, REST, gRPC, and Docker.

-Since our goal is educational, the virtual bookstore offers only three books for sale, as shown in the figure below, which illustrates the system’s web interface.
+Since our goal is educational, the bookstore offers only three books for sale, as shown in the figure below, which illustrates the system’s web interface.
 Furthermore, the purchase operation only simulates the user’s action and does not update the stock.
-Thus, bookstore clients can perform only two operations: (1) list products for sale and (2) calculate shipping costs.
+Thus, clients can perform only two operations: (1) list products for sale and (2) calculate shipping costs.

 <p align="center">